-As an international school, A-JIS has, since the start, been a school where Japanese and foreign students learn in a mutually supportive environment.
+As an international school, Aoba has, since the start, been a school where Japanese and foreign students learn in a mutually supportive environment.
 Indeed, a major objective is the facilitation of bilingual, internationally minded graduates.

 Our School History

 Regina Doi founded Aoba International School in 1976.
 The school’s offerings were initially from nursery school to pre-first grade.
 Mrs. Doi’s original purpose in establishing Aoba was to provide a four-year bilingual pre-first grade education, primarily for Japanese children.
 This would give them the foundation in English necessary to succeed in both international schools and Japanese schools, depending on the educational goals parents had for their children.

 Aoba quickly became a popular choice for early childhood education within both the international and Japanese communities.
 It was originally located in close proximity to the American School and a cluster of Japanese kindergartens, and this addition to the educational community provided more options to parents when choosing a program that best suited their children’s needs.
 Aoba proved to be an extremely successful school and experienced rapid growth across its first four years.
 As a result of that success, parents began to ask Mrs. Doi to open an elementary and junior high school.
 With the help of a dedicated group of parents and friends, Japan International School was established in 1980.

 Japan International School was originally located near Daikanyama Station on the Toyoko Line, not too far from the original Aoba International School early childhood education center.
 As its student population grew, the school moved three times to accommodate the expanding student body—first to Harajuku, then to Shibuya, and in 1992 to a location in Suginami Ward.
 In 1998 the school’s name changed to Aoba-Japan International School.